28 Liberty Street

-28 Liberty Street, formerly known as One Chase Manhattan Plaza, is a 60-story International style skyscraper in the Financial District of Manhattan in New York City, between Nassau, Liberty, William, and Pine Streets.
-The building was designed by Gordon Bunshaft of the firm Skidmore, Owings & Merrill (SOM).
-Opened in 1961, it is 813 ft tall.
+28 Liberty Street, formerly known as One Chase Manhattan Plaza, is a 60-story International Style skyscraper between Nassau, Liberty, William, and Pine Streets in the Financial District of Manhattan in New York City.
+The building, designed by Gordon Bunshaft of Skidmore, Owings & Merrill (SOM), opened in 1961.
+It is 813 ft tall.

 28 Liberty Street occupies only about 28 percent of its 2.5 acre site.
 It consists of 60 above-ground stories, a ground-level concourse, and five basement levels.
 The tower is surrounded by a plaza that contains a sunken Japanese rock garden, designed by Isamu Noguchi, to the south.
 The building's design is similar to that of SOM's earlier Inland Steel Building in Chicago.
 It contains a stainless steel facade with black spandrels below the windows.
 The superstructure contains 40 steel columns, arranged around the perimeter and clustered around the core to maximize usable space.
-There were only 150 private offices for the 7,500 employees who worked in the tower upon its opening.
+When the tower opened, it accommodated 7,500 employees but contained only 150 private offices.

-David Rockefeller, Chase's executive vice president, proposed the tower in the 1950s as a means to keep the newly merged Chase Manhattan Bank within Lower Manhattan while merging its 8,700 employees into one facility.
-Construction started in early 1957, and though the tower opened in early 1961, the basements and plaza were not opened until 1964.
-Despite some early challenges, One Chase Manhattan Plaza was nearly fully occupied from its opening, with numerous financial and legal tenants.
-The building was renovated in the early 1990s, and Chase moved its headquarters in 1997.
+David Rockefeller, then executive vice president of Chase Manhattan Bank, proposed the tower in the 1950s as a means to keep the newly merged bank (Chase National and the Manhattan Company) in Lower Manhattan while merging its 8,700 employees into one facility.
+Construction started in early 1957, and the building's tower opened in early 1961.
+One Chase Manhattan Plaza was nearly fully occupied from its opening, with numerous financial and legal tenants.
+The building's basements and plaza opened in 1964; during its early years, the structure faced some early challenges such as the discovery of weakened facade panels, a fire, and a bombing.
+The building was renovated in the early 1990s, and Chase moved its headquarters out in 1997.
 The New York City Landmarks Preservation Commission designated the building a landmark in 2008.
-Chase Manhattan's parent company JPMorgan Chase sold the building to Chinese investment company Fosun in 2013; the building was subsequently renamed 28 Liberty Street.
+Chase Manhattan's parent company, JPMorgan Chase, sold the building to Fosun International, a Chinese investment company, in 2013; the building was subsequently renamed 28 Liberty Street.